CONTENT WARNING: the following article contains mild language and discussions of nuclear war.

 Off the coast of Cuba – an American Destroyer, the USS Beale, detected a Soviet submarine: B-59.
 The sub had gotten dangerously close to the blockade, so the crew of the Beale decided to send some warning shots by dropping some ‘practice’ depth charges in an effort to force them to surface.
 What they didn’t know, was that the Russian sub was armed with a nuclear warhead…

-The submarine crew had no way of knowing that the charges were warning shots and assumed the worst.
+Meanwhile, the submarine crew aboard the B59 had no way of knowing that the charges were warning shots and assumed the worst.
+The oxygen supply was running low, the temperature was rising and they were running out of power.
 Captain Valentin Savitsky ordered the preparation of their 10-kiloton nuclear torpedo and targeted the USS Randolf.
+The Captain said, “We will not die, but we will sink them all.
+We will not disgrace our navy!”
 If launched, the torpedo would instantly vaporize the US Destroyer and set off never-ending chain of radioactive dominoes, from London to Moscow.

 The world was one decision away from total destruction.